Amaranth819/VAE/README.md

 ## Variational Auto-Encoder

-​	A simple implementation of [Variational Auto-Encoder](https://arxiv.org/abs/1312.6114) in Pytorch.
+​	A simple implementation of [Variational Auto-Encoder](https://arxiv.org/abs/1312.6114) on MNIST dataset using Pytorch.

 ### Usage